Heaveness/GTFriendlyO/README.md

 ## Important

-* Please note that this is only a baseline modpack; more mods will be considered in the future.
+* Please note that this modpack; not a plugin.
 Check the status and future content in the wiki for updates. **Stay tuned & check [here!](https://thunderstore.io/c/gtfo/p/Carb_Crusaders/GTFriendlyO/wiki/3972-current-status-future-patches/)**

 * Can be played Vanilla with other mods with this mod-pack, especially with client-side mods.
 It's recommended to use several bug fix mods to prevent further issues with GTFO.
 But it's up to the players if they want them or not.
 It's not necessary to add them in.
 Recommended mod list: [here](https://thunderstore.io/c/gtfo/p/Carb_Crusaders/GTFriendlyO/wiki/4030-recommend-mods/)